Type of institution: University/Higher Education Institution

 Standard entry requirements

-- VIC Prerequisites: English: Units 3 and 4 - a study score of at least 30 in English (EAL) or 25 in any other English, Mathematics: Units 1 and 2 - two units (any study combination) of General Mathematics or Mathematical Methods or Specialist Mathematics or Units 3 and 4: Mathematics (any).
+- A General science subject (Units 3 & 4, C) Victoria Prerequisites: English: Units 3 and 4 - a study score of at least 30 in English (EAL) or 25 in any other English

 |Campus||Fees||Entry||Mid year intake||Attendance|

 |Brisbane (McAuley at Banyo)||No|

 |North Sydney (MacKillop)||No|